 Barbate, Cadiz (ES)

-The Gulf of Cádiz can be found between Cape San Vicente of Portugal and the Strait of Gibraltar.
-The coast of the Algarve, Huelva and Cádiz have cliff openings and mouths that make fishing in Cádiz very interesting.
-The rivers attract a lot of fish and in turn, small predators feed on them.
-Bass, corvinas, dentex and the gilthead seabream are the most prominent species here.
+The Gulf of Cádiz is situated between Cape San Vicente of Portugal and the Strait of Gibraltar.
+The rivers like Guadalquivir and the Guadalete attract a lot of fish and in turn, small predators feed on them.
+Seabass, meagre, bluefish and the gilt-head bream are the most common species here.

-Spring: Fishing in Cádiz from April and May is an ideal time to practice trolling and jigging at a good height for bluefin tuna, albacore and little tunny.
-Spring is also a good time to fish whilst drifting or anchored with live bait, to catch denton, grouper or tuna.
+Fishing in Conil de la Frontera from April and May is an ideal time to do trolling and jigging for bluefin tuna, albacore and little tunny.
+Spring is also a good time to fish with live bait to target dentex, grouper or meagre.